About Me

 Education

-Trinity College, Dublin, Ireland, M.Phil in Creative Writing, Oscar Wilde Centre for Irish Writing, April 2025
+Trinity College, Dublin, Ireland, M.Phil in Creative Writing, Oscar Wilde Centre for Irish Writing, Dublin, Ireland April, 2025